moznion/thin-cache/README.md

 ### Overview

-Cached object that can be refreshed automatically when cache is expired.
+AutoRefresh is a cached object that can be refreshed automatically when cache is expired.

-It holds the same object until cache is expired, and it refreshes the object by given supplier automatically when cache is expired.
+It holds the same value until cache is expired, and it refreshes the value by given supplier automatically when cache is expired.

 ### Exceptional Handling

 You can control exceptional handling through the constructor argument.

-If this boolean value is true, it returns already cached object and suppresses exception when supplier (generator of cache object) raises some exception.
+If this boolean value is true, it returns already cached value and suppresses exception when supplier (generator of cache value) raises some exception.
 Otherwise, it throws exception as it is.

 Example: